 Unstructured data has changed.
 Unstructured data used to be the data that an organization protected after it protected all the “important” database data.
 Now though many organizations have determined that unstructured data is at least as critical as the data in those databases.
 The problem is the organization’s backup software hasn’t kept pace.
 It’s time for IT professionals to re-visit data protection software and see if it can deliver the three key requirements; rapid and granular backups, data intelligence and full support of cloud storage.

-To learn more about unstructured data protection and how to modernize the process, join us for our live webinar “The Three New Requirements of Unstructured Data Protection”.
+To learn more about unstructured data protection and how to modernize the process, watch our on demand webinar “The Three New Requirements of Unstructured Data Protection”.